victorzottmann/arduino-memory-game/README.md

 # Arduino Memory Game

-This game was a personal project for me to develop skills in interactive prototyping and C++.
+As part of an assignment for university, this project was essential for me to develop skills in interactive prototyping and C++.

 [**Video**] You can find a more detailed overview of the game and physical design in this video: [https://youtu.be/zJscLV0aoM8](https://youtu.be/zJscLV0aoM8)